 History of the Collection/Existing Strengths and Weaknesses

 Unlike most academic medical centers, MSU has no separate medical library with a tightly focused mission, nor is there a University hospital.
-CHM is a community-based medical school which means clinical practice, undergraduate and graduate medical education, and research takes place across several campuses through affiliations with local hospitals, physicians, and other health care providers.
+CHM is a community-based medical schoo,l which means clinical practice, undergraduate and graduate medical education, and research takes place across several campuses through affiliations with local hospitals, physicians, and other health care providers.
+The Dean's office for CHM is located in Grand Rapids, MI, at the Secchia Center.
 Medical students in their first two years study either at the East Lansing campus or at the Secchia Center in Grand Rapids.
 Clinical years are spent on campuses located in Lansing, Flint, Grand Rapids, Midland, Traverse City, and Marquette.
 Each campus has a Community Dean overseeing medical education.
-In addition, they all have their own Research Director and infrastructure through which research is conducted independent of CHM as well as with CHM units and investigators.
+In addition, each campus has its own Research Director and infrastructure through which research is conducted independent of CHM as well as with CHM units and investigators.
 Each is a vital component of the unified CHM research system.
 Students in their clinical clerkships, residents and faculty at the community hospitals rely heavily on their hospital libraries and interlibrary services.

 The students and faculty on the main campus utilize the medical collection of the Main Library.
 The collection originated when the Veterinary College was established in the early 1900's and expanded with the addition of the Schools of Medical Technology and Nursing.
 A major impetus was the first CHM entering class (1966 - two-year program) followed in 1969 by the establishment of the College of Osteopathic Medicine and a full four-year CHM program in 1971.
 The Land Grant philosophy has driven the direction of MSU's innovative medical curriculum which was designed to meet the State's unmet needs with an approach different from that of Michigan's two existing medical schools.

-Primary care is the major focus of both colleges of medicine and therefore collection efforts are most intensive in the areas of internal medicine, family medicine, pediatrics and obstetrics and gynecology.
+Primary care has traditionally been a major focus of both colleges of medicine, and collection efforts are most intensive in the areas of internal medicine, family medicine, pediatrics and obstetrics and gynecology.
 The biopsychosocial concept of medicine is also of major consideration so the social and behavioral sciences also constitute a major cornerstone of the collection.
 The entire university and community are viewed as a resource and laboratory by the faculty and students.